 Claire Hennessy is a writer, editor, and creative writing teacher from Dublin.

 Her most recent young adult novels are Like Other Girls (2017) and Nothing Tastes As Good (2016), published by Hot Key Books.
 She is also the author of nine teen novels published by Poolbeg Press, as well a work of historical fiction, Seeds of Liberty, for 10+.

 Her short fiction has recently appeared in wordlegs, Crannog, Necessary Fiction, Litro, Irish Literary Review, The View From Here, The Ogham Stone, Headstuff, Long Story Short and The Incubator.
-She is currently developing a short story collection.
 She is the recipient of three Arts Council bursaries (for both short fiction and YA fiction).

 “Utterly magnificent!
 I read it with awe.”
 (Marian Keyes)

 “Nothing has quite as daringly set out to cross new frontiers” (Robert Dunbar, The Irish Times)

 “a perceptive, well-written and well-constructed book by a writer who observes with a clear eye and a sensitive heart.”
 (Frank Murphy, Children’s Books in Ireland)